exposit/katamoiran/_posts/2017-01-12-lb-aw-mashup.md

 I've spent the last twelve days in head-cold-stomach-flu hell.
 Not much in the way of gaming going on, shared or solo.
 All projects on hold.

 So the thing I was working on before I got sick?
-Combining *Lady Blackbird* and *Apocalypse World*, or more precisely, *Simple World* (a generic version of AW) because it's very simple to understand and modify.
+Combining *Lady Blackbird* and *Apocalypse World*, or more precisely, *Simple World* (a short, generic version of AW) because it's very simple to understand and modify.

 <!--more-->